ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 }
 ```

-To render our template, we pass the template file name, the context and the destination location within the exported project to the library-provided `gen_file` method:
+To render the template, pass the template file name, the context and the destination location within the exported project to the library-provided `gen_file` method:

 ```python
 self.gen_file('my_makefile/Makefile.tmpl', ctx, 'Makefile')